The Treatment Survival Guide To Infertility

 Are There Any Risks?

-There’s an even higher risk for multiple pregnancy with IVF.
+There’s an even higher risk for multiple pregnancies with IVF.
 Doctors will run tests that help suggest if too many eggs are developing at once.
-The shot that helps trigger ovulation may be delayed or postponed if this is the case.
-Your healthcare provider may also limit the number of embryos transferred to your uterus.
+If this happens, the shot to trigger ovulation may be delayed or postponed.
+Your healthcare provider might also reduce the number of embryos transferred to your uterus for added caution.

 There are so many treatment options and combinations to help with infertility.
-Remember, they take time, commitment and sometimes can be costly.
+Keep in mind that these options require time, and commitment, and can sometimes be costly.

 The doctors at Rosh Maternal & Fetal Medicine specialize in high-risk obstetrics.
-Simply put, they’re trusted experts in high-risk pregnancies, so you’ll receive the highest quality care.
-They provide comprehensive prenatal care and all the advanced medical procedures you may need!
+Simply put, they’re trusted experts in high-risk pregnancies.
+So, you’ll receive the highest quality care.
+They provide holistic prenatal care and all the advanced medical procedures you may need!

 The doctors at Rosh Maternal & Fetal Medicine are experts at determining the precise cause of your issues and can help in initiating a customized treatment plan to correct the underlying cause.
 Don’t wait to get medical help!

 Any underlying health problems should be treated to prevent more serious problems from developing.
-You can count on the extensive experience of the doctors at Rosh Maternal & Fetal Medicine to identify the cause and effectively treat and guide you through your infertility concerns.
-If you have any questions about your fertility and treatments they offer, call their office in the Midtown East area of New York City, or schedule an appointment online.
+You can count on the extensive experience of the doctors at Rosh Maternal & Fetal Medicine to identify the cause.
+We will effectively treat and guide you through your infertility concerns.
+If you have any questions about your fertility and the treatments we offer, call our office in the Midtown East area of New York City, or schedule an appointment online.